tytydraco/yessleep/out/Three_Weeks_Ago_I_Was_Kidnapped_By_Nothing_Does_Anyone_Remember_PART_1.md

  You all really forgot.
 I got went to mom's and my pictures were gone.
 Dad's?
 Same thing.
 I was gone, for three weeks.
 Nothing took me.
 Nothing is.. mad at me?
 And I don't know why!
 I was nothing.. someone please!
+Suddenly I’m back and all the work I left behind is still here.
+I was gone!
+The world has proved it.
+But.. nobody remembers?
+All the logs!
+It’s all here.
+I WAS gone.
+You can see it in the company finances, yet nobody thought to look for me?
+Nobody noticed I’m back..?
+It’s like I never left?

-   Do any of you remember?
-What is my name?!
+   Do any of you remember?!